Sunday, February 23, 2025

 Sunday, February 16, 2025

-Durham Industries, Inc. No. 5758 Sidewinders Star Mission Robot
+Durham Industries, Inc. No. 5758 Sidewinders Star Mission Robot Knock-Off

 Durham Industries, Inc. No. 5758 Sidewinders Star Mission Robot - Zobor and Zerak Fronts

-The earliest and perhaps best of the Zeroid copies that I'm aware of were made by Durham Industries, Inc., a company in New York specializing in wind-up toys manufactured in Hong Kong.
+The best of the Zeroid copies that I'm aware of were made by Durham Industries, Inc., a company in New York specializing in wind-up toys manufactured in Hong Kong.
 These have a 1978 copyright and are approximately the same size as the original Ideal robots but a bit taller, using a wind-up mechanism instead of the CU-24 motor and batteries.
 To date, I've only seen two different models, a Zobor-clone and a Zerak-clone, sharing many components but with arm and head details, plus color differences, distinguishing them from one another.

 Durham Industries, Inc. No. 5758 Sidewinders Star Mission Robot - Zobor and Zerak Backs